Alphakunal01/OIBSIP/README.md

-# OIBSIP
-I have completed my Oasis Infobyte internship tasks of LEVEL 1.
+#Web Projects
+I have made small web projects using HTML, CSS, and Javascript.
-In which I had made Landing page , Portfolio and Temperature converter.
+In which I made a Landing page, Portfolio, and Temperature converter.
-Using HTML, CSS and Javascript.